Polish PM ready for EU sanctions scrap

 He also met French leader Emmanuel Macron on Friday morning to discuss the rights of Polish truckers to work in France on low pay.

-The Polish PM told Macron that he wanted to maintain dialogue with the commission, while Macron said that it was "important" to talk with Frans Timmermans, the EU commissioner in charge of the rule of law case, according to sources.
+The Polish PM told Macron he wanted to maintain dialogue with the commission, while Macron said it was "important" to talk with Frans Timmermans, the EU commissioner in charge of the Polish rule of law case, according to sources.